Toyota HiAce vs Mitsubishi Express

 The Toyota HiAce uses a Diesel producing 130kW and 420Nm of torque, sent through a manual to a RWD layout.
 It covers the 0-100km/h sprint in 8.5 seconds.

 The Toyota HiAce has the clear power advantage at 130kW vs 110kW.
+In the real-world sprint, the Toyota HiAce is 2.1s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort